Naisten-Linja/naisten-linja-services/README.md

 ### Prerequisites

-Project requires Node.js version between 12 and 13.
-Our dependencies are installed and managed via NPM, and are defined in package.json
+Project requires Node.js version 14.
+Our dependencies are installed and managed via npm, and are defined in package.json

 To help managing node versions easily, we recommend using a node package manager like [nvm](https://github.com/nvm-sh/nvm).